-Substantially all of our net proceeds from this offering will be used, as determined by management in its sole discretion, to continue work toward commercialization of our SENSUS products, and for working capital and other general corporate purposes.
+Substantially all of our net proceeds from this offering will be used, as determined by management in its sole discretion, to continue work toward commercialization of our SENSUS and NC-stat DPNCheck products, for research and development activities and for working capital and other general corporate purposes.
 Our management will have broad discretion over the use and investment of the net proceeds of this offering.
 The failure of our management to apply these funds effectively could harm our business.
 You will not have the opportunity, as part of your investment decision, to assess whether our proceeds are being used appropriately.
 Pending application of our proceeds, they may be placed in investments that do not produce income or that lose value.